Hard facts about the Septuagint

 • other scholars still have credibility issues due to even contradicting themselves.

 • There is now evidence that Philo of Alexandria, Egypt had the money in 50 AD to finance a Greek version of the Hebrew, only it is riddled with false doctrines, and further, would have been too late for Jesus to use, since Jesus was already crucified and resurrected.
-This Greek soon became known as the Septuagint, not a 250 BC version, but 50 AD, and not having 70-72 faithful Hebrew scholars translating into Greek, but some Alexandrian scholars.
+This Greek soon became known as the Septuagint, not a 250 BC version, but really 50 AD, and not having 70-72 faithful Hebrew scholars translating into Greek, but some Alexandrian scholars.
 However, Philo passed it off as a copy of the 250 BC text (that really never existed).
-Apparently Philo was anti-Jewish and wanted to corrupt the Jewish bible just enough to try to say, I found the real Word from God since the Jewish text was lost (even though that was a false story), thus trying to alter Jewish doctrine, especially with apocrypha containing heresy of all sorts.
+Apparently Philo was anti-Jewish and wanted to corrupt the Jewish bible just enough to try to say, I found the real Word from God, since the Jewish text was lost (even though that was a false story), thus trying to alter Jewish doctrine, especially with apocrypha containing various heresy.

 • Even some scholars of the first few centuries agreed that the Septuagint was a fake, having uncovered the details above.